 - Invest in digital marketing, particularly social media marketing — Since people are staying indoors, that means there are more people online right now.
 The people logged into their social media accounts for constant updates have also significantly increased.
 Take advantage of this by leveling up your social media marketing game instead of offline marketing strategies.
 This technique can also work for brick-and-mortar stores granted that your online network has people from your locality.

-- Consider paid ads— You can do your social media marketing the organic way by scheduling your posts and publishing them during peak hours, or you can also consider signing up for paid ads.
+- Consider paid ads— You can make your social media marketing the organic way by scheduling your posts and publishing them during peak hours, or you can also consider signing up for paid ads.
 They’re not that expensive and it can help boost your business’ online visibility significantly.

 - Offer freebies — Finally, let’s face it, people are not in the spending mood right now.
 We have been thrown into financial instability.
 However, this doesn’t mean that they don’t want to try new things and purchase in the future.
 While it doesn’t necessarily follow that just because you offer a free trial of something, that these clients will automatically convert into paying ones after that trial period, theoretically, it still makes sense that the more people who can get to experience your product or service, the more you can expand your reach, get more leads, and convert more people.